Using Reports

 Selecting a Report Definition

+The Select definition section on the Report set > Report file page contains list of existing report templates.
 Each item in the list displays the report definition’s name, description, and associated tags.
-Use the page navigator at the bottom of the dialog to browse through the list.
+Use the page navigator at the bottom of the table to browse through the list.

 Use the Filter by name and Filter by tags fields to narrow down the list: